morispi/HG-CoLoR/README.md

 ### Options

       --maxorder:       Maximum order of the variable-order de Bruijn graph (default: 100).
-      --solid:          Minimum number of occurrences to consider a k-mer as solid (default: 2).
+      --solid:          Minimum number of occurrences to consider a k-mer as solid (default: 1).
-                        This parameter should be raised accordingly to the short reads coverage and accuracy.
+                        This parameter should be raised accordingly to the short reads coverage and accuracy, and to the chosen maximum order of the graph.
-                        Its default value is adapted for a 50x coverage set of short reads with a 1% error rate.
-      --seedsoverlap:   Minimum overlap length to allow the merging of two overlapping seeds (default: k-1).
+      --seedsoverlap:   Minimum overlap length to allow the merging of two overlapping seeds (default: maxorder - 1).
-      --minorder:     Minimum order of the variable-order de Bruijn graph (default: maxorder/2).
+      --minorder:	Minimum order of the variable-order de Bruijn graph (default: maxorder / 2).
       --branches:       Maximum number of branches exploration (default: 1,500).
-                        Raising this parameter will result in less fragmented corrected long reads.
+                        Raising this parameter will result in less split corrected long reads.
-                        However, it will also increase the runtime, and may create chimeric linkings between the seeds.
+                        However, it will also increase the runtime, and may create chimeric links between the seeds.
       --seedskips:      Maximum number of seed skips (default: 5).
+      --mismatches:	Allowed mismatches when attempting to link two seeds together (default: 3).
       --bestn:          Top alignments to be reported by BLASR (default: 50).
                         This parameter should be raised accordingly to the short reads coverage.
                         Its default value is adapted for a 50x coverage of short reads.